Being on the way under stars

 Spoken by Katharina Bihler

-8. Gregorian Chant Angelis Suis
+8. Gregorian chant Angelis Suis

 Sung by the Schola Vocanto